Download the Student Rights and Responsibilities Handbook

 Referring students to a “court” of peer jurors for resolution.

-Removing a student within the school building from his or her regular education program.
+Removing a student within the school building from their regular education program.

 A short-term suspension denies a student the right to attend school and to take part in any school function for a period of 1-3 days.